You’ve likely heard someone say “poker is an evolving game”, well no play better exemplifies this than the donk bet.

 Now consider the following 2 flops;

 Whose range does each flop interact better with?

 To help clarify this situation, as well as provide some further insight and tips on how to best use the donk bet, including donk bet sizes to use, I created the following video to help.
-Check it out.
+Check it out below.

 Donk bet execution

 Naturally, as part of a good poker strategy, the big blind player will want to mix up their betting pattern to avoid being predictable.
 We said the OOP will sometimes want to bet their strong holdings to get value.
 Thus, in turn, they'll want to make use of some weaker hands that we can also bet as a semi-bluff.
 This gives us the added benefit of being able to leverage our nut advantage and will sometimes force our opponent to relinquish their equity and fold a better hand.